Cavuno

 Understanding job boards, how they work, and why they remain a viable business model.

-A job board is a website where employers post job vacancies and job seekers find opportunities based on their preferences.
-It's a platform that connects hiring companies with qualified candidates, making recruitment more efficient for both parties.
+A job board is a website where employers post job vacancies and job seekers find opportunities based on their skills, location, and career goals.
+Job boards act as intermediaries between hiring companies and candidates, reducing the time and cost of recruitment for employers while giving job seekers a centralized place to search.

 How job boards work